Benjohx1/Wuhr-AI-ops/README_EN.md

 }
 ```

-For more API documentation, see: [API Documentation](./docs/API.md)
+For more API documentation, please refer to the API route implementations in the project source code

 ## 🤝 Contributing